REGISTRATION IS NOW OPEN

 BACK TO TOP

-PROPOSAL SUBMISSIONS
+ABSTRACT SUBMISSIONS

 We welcome proposals addressing all areas of in vitroin silico, and other non-animal investigational and applied toxicology, as well as policy and engagement activities.
 The meeting aims to emphasize the challenging topics of regulatory use and application of new tools, gaining confidence in new approaches, and advancing next-generation frameworks for risk and safety assessment.
 We also encourage ecological assessment topics and AOP-focused sessions.